-A. Health and Development's Unhealthy "Triptych"1: Mortality, Poverty, Hunger
+1. The Unhealthy "Triptych": Mortality, Poverty, Hunger

 The central aim of development is to improve the well-being of populations.
 Growth in per capita income and increases in productivity and production are among the means by which this may be achieved, but so too are a wide range of other factors in other sectors: education, social welfare, culture and health.
 The Millennium Development Goals (MDGs) of the international community, and the United Nations family of agencies identifies what are the minimum requirements if the wellbeing of the world's populations are to improve, or at least if inequities are to be reduced.